pfsense/docs/source/virtualization/virtualizing-pfsense-with-hyper-v.rst

 |Interfaces 3|

 Congratulations!
-You now have a pfSense firewall runing as a virtual machine on Microsoft Hyper-V.
+You now have a pfSense firewall running as a virtual machine on Microsoft Hyper-V.

 **Guide under construction, may have minor errors**